byoseph3/temp_repo_cs3210/README.md

 As with all labs in this course, the lab has an associated autograder on Gradescope.
-The policies and rules of the autograder may be found on the class [syllabus].
+The policies and rules of the autograder may be found on the class syllabus.
 You will submit your code to the autograder for autograding.
 There will also be a hand graded portion of this lab, worth 15% of your lab grade.
 Finally, for this lab and all future ones, you are allowed to work on a team of up to two people.
 Your code will still be checked for cheating, and any